Abortion Regret Isn’t a Myth, Despite New Study

 Plus, Christians working in post-abortive ministry have seen abortion regret stir up in women long after the five-year span of the research.

 “The majority of women we see are usually 15, 20, 30, 40 years removed,” said Carrie Bond, former national training director for Surrendering the Secret.
-Women like Bond are particularly likely to encounter those who have grown to regret their abortions, or to discover that they had been holding back the emotional weight of the decision.
+Counselors and staff like Bond are particularly likely to encounter those who have grown to regret their abortions, or to discover that they had been holding back the emotional weight of the decision.

 Abby Johnson, the former Planned Parenthood staffer who went on to become a pro-life advocate, shared a similar observation on Twitter: “Here’s real talk.
 Trauma doesn’t usually present until 10-15 years post-traumatic event.
 Those women have NO idea how they will feel about their abortions many years later.”